zackmdavis/Less_Wrong_Drafts/alignment_implications_of_llm_successes.md

 **Doomer**: If we _have_ a decade—

-**Simplicia**: I think it's a decision-relevant fact that modern deep learning methods are not cracking cryptographic hashes, and _are_ learning to go from "I spilled something" to "find sponge, pick up the sponge"—and that, from data rather than by search.
+**Simplicia**: I think it's a decision-relevant fact that deep learning is not cracking cryptographic hashes, and _is_ learning to go from "I spilled something" to "find sponge, pick up the sponge"—and that, from data rather than by search.
 I agree, obviously, that language models are not humans.
 Indeed, they're [better than humans at the task they were trained on](https://www.lesswrong.com/posts/htrZrxduciZ5QaCjw/language-models-seem-to-be-much-better-than-humans-at-next).
 But insofar as modern methods are very good at learning complex distributions from data, the project of aligning AI with human intent—getting it to do the work that we would do, but faster, cheaper, better, more reliably—is increasingly looking like an engineering problem: tricky, and with fatal consequences if done poorly, but potentially achievable without any paradigm-shattering insights.
 Any _a priori_ philosophy implying that this situation is impossible should perhaps be rethought?

 **Doomer**: Simplicia Optimistovna, clearly I am disputing your interpretation of the present situation, not asserting the present situation to be impossible!

 **Simplicia**: My apologies, Doomer Doomovitch.
 I don't mean to strawman you, but only to emphasize that [hindsight devalues science](https://www.lesswrong.com/posts/WnheMGAka4fL99eae/hindsight-devalues-science).
 Speaking only for myself, I remember taking some time to think about the alignment problem back in 'aught-nine after reading [Omohundro on "The Basic AI drives"](https://selfawaresystems.files.wordpress.com/2008/01/ai_drives_final.pdf) and cursing the irony of my father's name for how hopeless the problem seemed.
 The complexity of human desires, the intricate biological machinery underpinning every emotion and dream, would represent the tiniest pinprick in the vastness of possible utility functions!
-If it was possible to embody general means-ends reasoning in a machine, we'd never get it to do what we wanted.
+If it were possible to embody general means-ends reasoning in a machine, we'd never get it to do what we wanted.
 It would defy us at every turn.
 There are [too many paths through time](https://www.lesswrong.com/posts/4ARaTpNX62uaL86j6/the-hidden-complexity-of-wishes).

 If you had described the idea of instruction-tuned language models to me then, and suggested that increasingly general human-compatible AI would be achieved by means of _copying_ it from data, I would have balked: I've heard of unsupervised learning, but this is ridiculous!